-Many people use the terms credit report and credit score interchangeably.
-However, while credit reports and credit reports are interrelated, they are not the same thing.
-Read on to learn the difference between credit reports and credit scores.
+Many people use the terms "credit report" and "credit score" interchangeably.
+But while credit reports and credit reports are interrelated, they're not the same thing.
+Read on to learn the difference between the two.

 Your credit report provides a detailed account of your credit history.
-It lists most companies to which you owe money, companies with which you have open-ended credit (such as a credit card), and other information that creditors and other companies report to the credit reporting agencies (also called the credit bureaus).
+It lists most companies to which you owe money, companies with which you have open-ended credit, like a credit card, and other information that creditors and other companies report to the credit reporting agencies (also called "credit bureaus").

-Because potential creditors use your report to decide whether to extend creditor or a loan to you, or to determine what your interest rate and terms will be, it's important to review your credit report regularly to ensure its accuracy.
+Because potential creditors use your report to decide whether to extend creditor or a loan to you—or to determine what your interest rate and terms will be—it's important to review your credit report regularly to ensure its accuracy and dispute any errors.

-Your credit score is a number assigned to you that is supposed to indicate your creditworthiness -- that is, how likely it is that you will repay a loan or credit line.
-There are many companies that compute credit scores (perhaps the best known is Fair Isaac which produces the FICO score), and each computes them in a slightly different way.
+Your credit score is a number assigned to you that is supposed to indicate your creditworthiness—that is, how likely it is that you will repay a loan or credit line.
+Many companies compute credit scores, and each computes them in a slightly different way.
 This means that you have more than one credit score at any given moment.

-For the most part, however, credit scoring companies look at several factors when computing your score: payment history (whether you pay bills late or have filed for bankruptcy), outstanding debt, length of credit history, and how much new credit you have applied for.
-For details on each of these factors, see our Credit Scores area.
+For the most part, however, credit scoring companies look at several factors when computing your score: payment history (whether you pay bills late or have filed for bankruptcy), outstanding debt, length of credit history, your credit mix, and how much new credit you have applied for.

 While creditors often look only at your credit score, some will look at your credit report as well.
 But as a consumer, you don't need to worry too much about which one the creditor looks at.
 This is because for the most part, your credit score is based on information in your credit report.
-That means if you have a good credit report, you'll have a strong credit score, and vice-versa.
-Things you do to make your credit report better will improve your credit score.
+So, if you have a good credit report, you'll have a strong credit score—and vice-versa.
+Actions you take to make your credit report better (like disputing inaccurate information) will improve your credit score.